graphql-hive/graphql-conf-2025-gateway-workshop/presenter/steps.md

 TODO: maybe start another gateway and show that?

 TODO: explain with edfs there's no downtime issues, connection will persist

-TODO: use the new pubsubPublish directive and show much better

 Commit